 India Supera – Feathered Pipe Founder & Visionary

 India left home in her teens for the adventure of foreign travel.
 After nearly dying in Pakistan, she began a spiritual quest in India and eventually found Satya Sai Baba, who is considered an avatar by millions of people.
-Receiving the major part of her education and understanding at his feet, she was able to bring those teachings to the Feathered Pipe Foundation to share with others.
+Receiving the major part of her education and understanding at his feet, she was able to bring those teachings to the Feathered Pipe Foundation to share with others through her selfless leadership.

 After living at Sai Baba’s ashram for two and a half years, she was brought back to the US by a friend, Jermain Duncan.
 Within a year Jerri died of cancer and left India the Feathered Pipe Ranch near Helena, Montana.
 After making the difficult transition from penniless sadhu to administrator, India established the Ranch as a nationally known center for seminars in the field of yoga, holistic health and personal transformation.